 The Income Challenge

 Proving consistent and stable income is the biggest challenge for self-employed individuals.
-Because you are not guaranteed the same payment each pay period, lenders may request specific documentation in order to verify the fact that you have enough cash coming in to pay for the personal loan.
+Because you may not be guaranteed the same payment each pay period, lenders may request specific documentation in order to verify the fact that you have enough cash coming in to make payments on the loan.
 Some lenders may request tax returns for several years in order to verify your income.

 Consistency Matters

 Consistency in income is another major hurdle for the self-employed.
 It’s not uncommon for self-employed people to experience fluctuation in their income.
-While some slight fluctuation may be acceptable to a lender, for the most part they are looking for consistent payments and it’s even better if there is an increasing trend over time.
+While some slight fluctuation may be acceptable to a lender, for the most part they are looking for consistent payments getting deposited into your account, even better if there is an increasing trend over time.

 Personal Loan Alternatives When Self-Employed